-- Episodes of hypomania (see: Bipolar disorder) and mild depression occur for at least 2 years (1 or more years in children and adolescents)
+- Periods (episodes) of extreme happiness and high activity or energy (mania), or low mood, activity, or energy (depression) for at least 2 years (1 or more years in children and adolescents)

-- Mood swings are less severe than in bipolar disorder ormajor depression
+- Mood swings (these are less severe than in bipolar disorder or major depression)

-- Symptoms are persistent, with no more than 2 symptom-free months in a row
+- Ongoing symptoms, with no more than 2 symptom-free months in a row

 Exams and Tests

-The diagnosis is usually based on yourmood history.
-Your health care providers may order blood and urine tests to rule out medical causes of mood swings.
+The diagnosis is usually based on your mood history.
+Your health care provider may order blood and urine tests to rule out medical causes of mood swings.

-Some of the more commonly used mood stabilizers are:
+Some of the more commonly used mood stabilizers are lithium and antiseizure medicines.

-As with other illnesses, you can ease the stress of living with cyclothymia by joining a support group whose members share common experiences and problems.
+You can ease the stress of living with cyclothymic disorder by joining a support group whose members share common experiences and problems.

-Less than half of people with cyclothymic disorder will eventually develop bipolar disorder.
-In other people, cyclothymia will continue as a chronic condition or disappear with time.
+Less than half of people with cyclothymic disorder go on to develop bipolar disorder.
+In other people, cyclothymia continues as a chronic condition or disappears with time.